 That’s right ESPN.com is a niche website.
 It focuses exclusively (with laser focused intensity) on Sports.
 Again, this isn’t my example, this is from Wikipedia.
 Yes, this is a VERY large niche site, but it is indeed a niche site.

 ESPN.com produces dozens of articles, videos, and more each and every day.

 I share this simply to get the incorrect idea out of your head, that “niche” means a “small” website.
 It doesn’t.

-The first step to building a successful niche website is picking a niche to target.
-This just means, what general topic are you interested in or even better, what can be profitable?
+And the first step to building a successful niche website is picking a niche idea to target.
+This just means, what general topic are you interested in or even better, what can be a profitable niche?